luo-xiaolong/GSC/README.md

         -i [ID=^]                       report only sites with ID equal to ID(for example: -i "ID=rs6040355")(default: all)
 ```
 ## Example
-There is an example VCF/VCF.gz/BCF file, toy.vcf/toy.vcf.gz/toy.bcf, in the toy_ex folder, which can be used to test GSC
+There is an example VCF/VCF.gz/BCF file, `toy.vcf`/`toy.vcf.gz`/`toy.bcf`, in the toy folder, which can be used to test GSC
 ### compress

 lossless compression: